-WFSCB-will continues to transition to a paperless customer/case management and financial system. system in the spring of 2017.
+WFSCB continues to transition to a paperless customer/case management and financial system.
 The process and workflow have been developed over a period of months with direct input and implementation carried out by contractors, SERCO and NCI.

-A description of the design framework for youth programs in the local area, and how the 14 program elements required in \$681.460 of the Final Regulations are to be made available within that framework.
+A description of the design framework for youth programs in the local area, and how the 14 program elements required in §681.460 of the Final Regulations are to be made available within that framework.